-Watching Eye – This is the typical, everyday social or behavioral stratum of which is a starting place for deterritorialization or Reduction & Regeneration By X.
+Watching Eye – This is the typical, everyday social or behavioral stratum of which is a starting place for deterritorialization or reduction & regeneration.

 Emotional Eye – The eyes (with the assistance of the eyelids and eyebrows) can embody all the emotions.
 The main emotions are happiness, sadness, fear, anger, surprise and disgust.

 Closed Eye – It is easier to go inside the body with eyes closed.
 Only one eye can also be closed.

 The rest of the eyes on the list are deviations/deterritorializations/reductions & regenerations.